bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:11:16

 And was it the same sort of process?
-Like, how did you, did you feel like you needed to disclose this before it was published?
+Like, did you feel like you needed to disclose this before it was published?
 Did you get in touch with the early implementations to have a discussion about it?
 Well, how is it the same or different than working with Bitcoin?